A Class of Axis-Angle Attitude Control Laws for Rotational Systems: Simulation and Experimental Results

 In \mbox{Fig.\,\ref{Fig04}(c)}, each data point indicates the mean and \textit{standard error of the mean} (SEM) of the stabilization times corresponding to $30$ \mbox{back-to-back} experiments performed using each of the three control laws compared in this letter.
 The means of the stabilization times corresponding to $\bs{\tilde{\tau}}_{\ts{b}}$, $\bs{\tau}_{\ts{g}}$, and $\bs{\tilde{\tau}}_{\gamma}$ are $0.74$, $0.61$, and \mbox{$0.55$\,s}, respectively.
-In \mbox{Fig.\,\ref{Fig04}(d)}, each data point indicates the the mean and SEM of the control effort, $\Lambda$, corresponding to the same experiments in \mbox{Fig.\,\ref{Fig04}(c)}.
-Specifically, the means of $\Lambda$ corresponding to $\bs{\tilde{\tau}}_{\ts{b}}$, $\bs{\tau}_{\ts{g}}$, and $\bs{\tilde{\tau}}_{\gamma}$ are \mbox{$3.47\cdot 10^{-4}$}, \mbox{$3.02\cdot 10^{-4}$}, and \mbox{$2.15\cdot 10^{-4}\,\ts{N}\cdot\ts{m}\cdot\ts{s}$}, respectively.
-Although the differences between these values are not substantial, the experimental data provide compelling evidence of the suitability and superior performance of the proposed approach; particularly, under nonideal conditions due to the presence of actuator saturation, model uncertainty, and disturbances.
-We inferred that these nonideal conditions also explain the discrepancies between the simulated and experimental $\Lambda$ values.
-Last, it is important to mention that the large variability in the experimental data is expected due to the random nature of \mbox{tumble-recovery} experiments.
+In \mbox{Fig.\,\ref{Fig04}(d)}, each data point indicates the mean and SEM of the control efforts, $\Lambda$, corresponding to the same experiments of the data shown in \mbox{Fig.\,\ref{Fig04}(c)}.
+The means of the $\Lambda$ values corresponding to $\bs{\tilde{\tau}}_{\ts{b}}$, $\bs{\tau}_{\ts{g}}$, and $\bs{\tilde{\tau}}_{\gamma}$ are \mbox{$3.47\times10^{-4}$}, \mbox{$3.02\times10^{-4}$}, and \mbox{$2.15\times 10^{-4}\,\ts{N}^2 \cdot\ts{m}^2 \cdot\ts{s}$}, respectively.
+Although the differences between these values are not substantial, the recorded experimental data provide compelling evidence of the suitability and superior performance of the proposed approach; particularly, under nonideal conditions due to the presence of actuator saturation, model uncertainty, and disturbances.
+We infer that these \mbox{real-world} conditions also explain the discrepancies between the simulated and experimental $\Lambda$ values.
+The large variability in the experimental data is expected due to the random nature of \mbox{tumble-recovery} experiments.